Diabetic retinopathy is blood vessel damage in the retina that happens as a result of diabetes.

 Diabetic retinopathy generally starts without any noticeable change in the vision.
 However, an eye specialist, called an ophthalmologist, can detect the signs.

-It is important that people with diabetes have an eye examination at least once a year or when a doctor recommends that they do.
+It is important that people with diabetes have an eye examination

 The following methods can help eye doctors diagnose diabetic retinopathy: